Kirsten Heaven

 Overview

-Kirsten is recognised in Chambers and Partners as a leading junior barrister in the area of Police Law, Claimant (Band 2).
-Kirsten has particular expertise in claims arising out of police contact involving death or serious harm and is recognised for providing skilful advocacy in civil claims involving deaths in police custody.
-Kirsten has extensive experience in claims against the police and public authorities on behalf of children and vulnerable adults, including those with mental health issues and learning difficulties, autism, and female victims of domestic violence and femicide, particularly in failure to protect cases involving the police and national probation service.
-Kirsten also specialises in protester-related civil actions, claims arising from unlawful immigration detention and injuries sustained during removal from the UK and all post-inquest civil actions.
-Kirsten has a particular interest in misfeasance claims against the police.
-Kirsten was led by Peter Wilcock QC and represented 76 bereaved families in the phase of the Hillsborough Inquest looking at “evidence gathering” by the police during the aftermath of the tragedy – commonly called the cover – up.
+Kirsten is recognised in Chambers and Partners as a leading junior barrister in Police Law, Claimant (Band 2).
+Kirsten has expertise in high value civil claims arising out of police contact involving death or serious harm.
+Kirsten has a particular interest in misfeasance claims against the police after being led by Peter Wilcock KC representing 76 bereaved families in the phase of the Hillsborough Inquest looking at “evidence gathering” by the police during the aftermath of the tragedy – commonly called the cover – up.

 “Recognised for providing skilful advocacy in civil claims involving deaths in police custody.
 She is also experienced in sensitive cases including false imprisonment claims, which often have a mental health aspect.
 “She’s a fierce cross-examiner who is able to cut through to the key issues and save the waffle.”
 “She is hard-working, dedicated, intelligent and enthusiastic.
 Instructed in Marcia James v Chief Constable of South Wales, a claim concerning failure to protect and investigate allegations against a man who subsequently raped and assaulted a young girl” – Chambers and Partners 2021